cooper/quiki/RUNNING.md

 quiki -w
 ```

-### Alternate host or port
+### Alternate bind, port, and default host
-The server by default binds to all available hosts on port 8080.
-If you need to do
+The server by default binds to all available hosts on port 8080 and
+serves sites that do not specify a host on all HTTP hosts.
+If you need
-something different, you can specify them to the wizard like:
+to do something different, you can specify them to the wizard like:
 ```
-quiki -w -bind=1.2.3.4 -port=9091
+quiki -w -bind=1.2.3.4 -port=9091 -host=sites.example.com
 ```

 ### Alternate config location